-Bali is the only Hindu island in a nation of Muslims – this is one of the very reasons that makes Bali so special and different.
-Indonesia has one of the highest population of Muslims in the world, yet Bali has its own religion – Balinese Hinduism, an ancient form of the religion and dominates all aspects of life on the island.
+Bali is the only Hindu island in a Muslim country – this is one of the very reasons that makes Bali so special and different.
+Indonesia has one of the highest Muslim population in the world, yet Bali has its own religion.
+It’s called Balinese Hinduism, and is an ancient form of the religion.
+Balinese Hinduism dominates all aspects of life on the island.

 Deciding Which Temples to Visit in Bali

 One of the key factors in deciding which temples to visit will be geographical location.
 Whilst Bali is not a huge island, its hilly and winding roads can make relatively short distances fairly long journeys.

 Based on this, I have only visited temples within an hour or two driving from the airport in Denpasar.
 Two of these temples have really stood out as totally spectacular – Uluwatu Temple and Tirta Empul Temple – and for very different reasons.
 So read on to find out why I found these to be the best temples in Bali.

 Its location is what makes this revered temple so special.
 Perched high above the famous cliffs of Uluwatu, the views are incredible and the waves crash against the cliffside.

 The temple complex at Uluwatu is extensive and worship activities happen regularly here.
 Beware though – there is a resident monkey population who are rather overzealous in their greetings.
 Watch your stuff!

 The incredible Tirta Empul Temple, meaning holy spring, is built around a sacred spring.
 It offers a unique experience as you can actually enter the waters at this temple.
 Locals visit this temple for ritual purification, and visitors to Tirta Empul are also welcome to do this.
 The idea is to cleanse your body and spirits by bathing in the natural spring flowing through the temple.
 The water pours from the incredible showers lining the pool.

 Note: You must be covered to enter this water.